15 Things you Must-Know Before Leaving your Home Vacant

 Everyone has their own nightmare scenario for their vacant home, but the most common problems are these:

-1. Theft and vandalism.
-Homes that are left vacant are at a much higher risk of being burglarized or vandalized.
+Homes left vacant are at a much higher risk of being burglarized or vandalized.
 It is devastating to have your home attacked by a criminal.

 DIY Steps Before Leaving Home Vacant